hetparekh21/AlgoViz/README.md

 # AlgoViz (Terminal-Based Algorithm Visualizer)

 AlgoViz is a simple terminal-based Algorithm Visualizer implemented in Java.
-It operates on a **matrix-based search space**, providing a step-by-step visualization of various traversal and pathfinding algorithms.
+It operates on a **matrix and binary tree-based search space**, providing a step-by-step visualization of various traversal and pathfinding algorithms.

 ## Features

-- **Visualizes different traversal and pathfinding algorithms** in a matrix grid.
+- **Visualizes different traversal and pathfinding algorithms** in a matrix grid and binary tree.
 - **Displays real-time step-by-step traversal output** in the terminal.
 - **Customizable matrix input** (size, source, and destination).
 - **Interactive and simple user interface**.